nodejs/nodejs.dev/src/documentation/0011-node-repl/index.md

 ## The \_ special variable

 If after some code you type `_`, that is going to print the result of the last operation.

+## The Up arrow key
+If you press the `up` arrow key, you will get access to the history of the previous lines of code executed in the current, and even previous REPL sessions.

 ## Dot commands